suffolklibraries/sljekyll/_libraries/haverhill-library.md

 branch-display-space: Small table top/banner display spaces available in the foyer and library, glass display cabinet and large display board available in the library
 branch-which: y
 breadcrumb: y
-branch-news: '<a href="/news/haverhill-opening-hours-change/">The library&#39;s opening hours are changing in the first week of April 2018.</a>'
 ---